 Before we can stress the importance of raising any kind of awareness where elderly financial exploitation is concerned, we must first enlighten those not familiar with what is meant by the words "financial elder abuse".
 After that, we can talk about heightening awareness regarding the topic.
 We’ll then offer assistance to those who feel they may have suffered from this type of exploitation or have a loved one who may be a victim.

 Sadly, some form of elder abuse (in people 60 years of age and older) has been experienced in 1 of 10 Americans.
 Every year, it is estimated that approximately 5 million elderly individuals are abused.
 Unfortunately, authorities are only alerted to about one in every 14 cases of elderly abuse.
 There are many forms of abuse, however.
 One, in particular, deals with finances.

-A technical definition of what constitutes financial elder abuse is as follows: When a person takes or misuses the assets of an older adult – who are routinely considered vulnerable – for their own personal benefit, this constitutes financial elder abuse.
-It often occurs without the consent of a disabled or senior adult and possibly even without their knowledge.
+Elder financial abuse occurs when an elderly person's investments, funds, real estate, or personal property is mismanaged or stolen for the perpetrator's personal benefit, primarily through coercion or fraudulent means.
+This often occurs without the consent of a disabled or senior adult, and possibly even without their knowledge.
 This results in the deprivation of financial resources belonging to the elderly individual, which are required for their personal needs.

 There are signs and symptoms that can alert you to the presence of financial elderly abuse.
 To help raise awareness, here's what to watch out for:

 - Ponzi schemes (promises of no risk but a high return rate)

 - Charging unnecessarily high fees for equally unnecessary trades (that the investor will not benefit from)

 - Investments that are truly unsuitable considering the risk tolerance of the investor, even though they offer a high rate of return